InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Experiments

 \section{Experiments}

-This section first summarizes the implementation details and presents qualitative and quantitative comparison of \ourwork~with most recent state-of-the-arts in text-to-3D human generation.
-Then, we present multi-control generation beyond text to demonstrate how users can easily condition and control \ourwork's prompt-to-NeRF generation using additional handy input modalities.
-Next we conduct ablation studies to validate the efficacy of individual components of \ourwork, investigating the effect of vd-components, progressive refinement, and temporal alignment on the generated results.
+This section first summarizes the implementation details in section~\ref{implement} and presents qualitative and quantitative comparison of InceptionHuman with most recent state-of-the-arts in text-to-3D human generation in Section~\ref{text_to_3D}.
+Then, we present multi-control generation beyond text in Section~\ref{multicontrol} to demonstrate how users can easily condition and control \ourwork's prompt-to-NeRF generation using additional handy input modalities.
+Next we conduct ablation studies in Section~\ref{ablation} to validate the efficacy of individual components of \ourwork, investigating the effect of the view-dependent components, IPAR and PAR.